ilkkamtk/fullstack/week10/MongoDB.md

    });
    ```

-3. Find all animals in France.
+3. Find all cats in France.
 Use [geojson.io](https://geojson.io/) to draw a polygon around France and use those coordinates in a `$geoWithin: { $geometry: { type: "Polygon", coordinates: [...] } }` query.
 Ensure the polygon is closed (first and last coordinates the same).

 ---